 If you are into hiking or camping, buying an RV toilet is an excellent investment.
-They are lightweight, convenient, and easy to use.
+These types of toilet are lightweight, convenient, and easy to use.
 However, even top-quality units can have problems over time, such as not being able to hold water.
-In this article, we will check the most common causes of that problem and explain how to fix it.
+In this article, we will focus on the most common causes of RV toilets that won’t hold water, including how to fix this issue.

 Some Basics About RV Toilets

-Not being able to hold water is a common problem among RV toilets, so you aren’t the firs to experience this issue.
+To start, not holding water is a common problem among RV toilets, so you aren’t the firs to experience this issue.
 Thankfully, the good thing about RV toilets is that they’re simple devices, and most of them operate in a similar way.
 In most cases, if the toilet won’t hold water, it’s because the blade seal is damaged.
-It might even harden over time and the mechanism will stop working, requiring a replacement blade seal.
+The seal might even harden over time and the mechanism will stop working, requiring a replacement blade seal.
 Looking into the blade seal is our recommended first step when trying to repair your RV toilet.

-Of course, you can always call a plumber to fix the problem for you and check out your toilet in general.
-However, fixing a broken blade seal requires only some basic DIY skills, so if you are handy, it won’t be a problem to fix the seal yourself.
+You can always call a plumber to fix the problem for you and check out your toilet in general.
+However, fixing a broken blade seal requires only some basic DIY skills, so if you’re handy, it shouldn’t be a problem to fix the seal yourself.
 See below for the basic instructions on how to complete the job.

 The first thing that you need to clarify is what type of RV toilet you have.
 It’s even better if you still have an instruction manual at hand.
 If you don’t, you can check the unit serial number on the base of the unit, and might even be able to look up the manual online.
 However, no matter the model, you will be able to find a blade seal in most hardware stores for around $20.
 Once you’ve confirmed the model, make sure to buy a new blade seal that’s compatible with your toilet.

 Other Causes of the Problem